laanp/Icarus_Mods_Separated/laanp-PetesBeaconTeleport_Readme.md

-laanp-PetesBeaconTeleport_v1_w155_P.pak
+laanp-PetesBeaconTeleport_v1_w156_P.pak
 ----------------------------------------------------------------------
 Mod Version: 1

-Compatible with Icarus Version: Rev. 2.2.30.130308 (Week: 155)
+Compatible with Icarus Version: Rev. 2.2.31.130582 (Week: 156)

 ## Description:
 Provides an interface to allow the player to teleport to any portable beacon that has been deployed on the map.

 ## Mod Details:
-- Single player only.
-This mod does not work on dedicated server or hosted multiplayer.
+- This mod now works in single mode, hosted multiplayer & dedicated server.
 - Introduces a new handheld device called "Petes Beacon Teleporter Remote" which when crafted at the character level, provides (1) remote & (20) Portable Beacons.
-- Once the tool is activated in the quickbar, allows point-and-click teleportation via buttons to any portable beacon locations on the map.
+- Once the handheld tool is activated in the quickbar, use LMB and it will scan the map for existing portable beacons.
-- Uses the Portable Beacon name for the buttons to quickly identify location.
+- The interface will list all the currently deployed beacon names in a button list, which you can click to teleport to that portable beacon location on the map.
+- Will work with all existing portable beacon locations on the map.

 ## Installation Details